๐Ÿงพ

 Idle/Prone/Crouching/Walking/Sprinting are movement states, which only contain the velocity and velocity smoothing properties.

-Crouch Ratio will be multiplied by the player standing height.
-For example, if set to 0.5 the player height will decreased twice when crouching.
+Crouch Ratio will be multiplied by the player's standing height.
+For example, if set to 0.5 the player's height will be decreased twice when crouching.

 Air Velocity defines the movement speed multiplier when in air.